-The average pay for a Managing Director is $24.96 per hour.

-The average pay for a Managing Director is $147,427 per year.
-Most people in this job have more than five years' experience in related jobs.
+The average pay for a Managing Director is $138,513 per year.

 |Total Pay (|